learn-co-curriculum/rails-generators-readme/README.md

 rails generate <name of generator>
 ```

-For efficiency sake Rails created an alias method for `generate` and allows you to simply use `g`, so the CLI command above could be shortened to:
+For efficiency sake, Rails created an alias method for `generate` and allows you to simply use `g`, so the CLI command above could be shortened to:

 ```
 rails g <name of generator>